zdravkov/kendo-docs/using-kendo-with-open-access.md

     <script src="Scripts/jquery-1.7.1.min.js"></script>
     <script src="Scripts/2012.3.1114/kendo.all.min.js"></script>

 Next, we need to set up the grid.
-KendoUI’s web site provides many [great examples](http://demos.telerik.com/kendo-ui/web/grid/index.html) of how to configure binding; so I won’t go into too much detail here.
-The basic idea is that we need a div that will be used as the container for the KendoUI grid, and then we just have to configure the grid in script.
+Kendo UI's web site provides many [great examples](http://demos.telerik.com/kendo-ui/web/grid/index.html) of how to configure binding; so I won't go into too much detail here.
+The basic idea is that we need a div that will be used as the container for the Kendo UI grid, and then we just have to configure the grid in script.

 The code needed is here: